Supreme Court divides on when a shooting by police can be considered excessive force

 “We leave open on remand any questions regarding the reasonableness of the seizure, the damages caused by the seizure, and the officers’ entitlement to qualified immunity,” Roberts wrote, referring to the legal protection officers may receive for their official actions.

-Gorsuch’s dissent criticized the ruling at length, and speculated on the majority’s intentions.
+Gorsuch’s dissent criticized the ruling at length and speculated on the majority’s intentions.

 “Maybe it is an impulse that individuals like Ms. Torres should be able to sue for damages,” he wrote.